jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-custom-subdomains.md

 ms.author: erhopf
 ---

-# Custom subdomain names for Cognitive Services
+# Custom subdomain names for Cognitive Research Technologies

-Azure Cognitive Services use custom subdomain names for each resource created through the [Azure portal](https://portal.azure.com), [Azure Cloud Shell](https://azure.microsoft.com/features/cloud-shell/), or [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).
+Azure Cognitive Research Technologies use custom subdomain names for each resource created through the [Azure portal](https://portal.azure.com), [Azure Cloud Shell](https://azure.microsoft.com/features/cloud-shell/), or [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).
 Unlike regional endpoints, which were common for all customers in a specific Azure region, custom subdomain names are unique to the resource.
 Custom subdomain names are required to enable features like Azure Active Directory (Azure AD) for authentication.

 ## How does this impact existing resources?

-Cognitive Services resources created before July 1, 2019 will use the regional endpoints for the associated service.
+Cognitive Research Technologies resources created before July 1, 2019 will use the regional endpoints for the associated service.
 These endpoints will work with existing and new resources.

 If you'd like to migrate an existing resource to leverage custom subdomain names, so that you can enable features like Azure AD, follow these instructions:

-1. Sign in to the Azure portal and locate the Cognitive Services resource that you'd like to add a custom subdomain name to.
+1. Sign in to the Azure portal and locate the Cognitive Research Technologies resource that you'd like to add a custom subdomain name to.
 2. In the **Overview** blade, locate and select **Generate Custom Domain Name**.
 3. This opens a panel with instructions to create a unique custom subdomain for your resource.
    > [!WARNING]